kenjis/ci3-to-4-upgrade-helper/README.md

-# CodeIgniter 3 to 4 Migration Helper
+# CodeIgniter 3 to 4 Upgrade Helper

 This project helps to migrate CodeIgniter3 apps to CodeIgniter4.

-- The goal is to reduce migration costs.
+- The goal is to reduce upgrade costs.
 - It provides compatible interfaces for common use cases in CodeIgniter3 apps.
 - It does not aim to be 100% compatible.
 - **This project is under early development.**